Braid representatives minimizing the number of simple walks

-Given a knot, one can ask for a braid representative that minimizes either the braid width or the braid length.
-For many knots, there is a braid representative that simultaneously minimizes the braid width and length, but in general, the braid representatives that minimize width need not be the same as the one that minimizes the length.
-The earliest examples are the knots $16_{472381}$ and $16_{1223549}$, where were discovered by Stoimenow and have braid width 4 but no minimal length braid representative of width 4, \cite[Figure 7]{Stoimenow-2002}.
-This interesting aspect has been further studied by Van Cott \cite{VanCott}, and the ``smallest'' example is the knot $10_{136}.$ For all other knots with up to 10 crossings, there is a braid representative that simultaneously minimizes the braid width and length.
-There are three additional examples among the 11-crossing knots $\{ 11n_8, 11n_{121},11n_{131}\}$ and further examples among the 12-crossing knots:
+Given a knot, one can look for braid representatives that minimize its braid width or the braid length.
+For many knots, there is a braid representative that simultaneously minimizes both the width and length, but in general, the braid representatives that minimize width need not be the same as the ones that minimize length.
+The earliest known examples are the knots $16_{472381}$ and $16_{1223549}$, which were discovered by Stoimenow and have braid width 4 but no minimal length braid representative of width 4, \cite[Figure 7]{Stoimenow-2002}.

-We do not know which 13-crossing knots admit braid representatives that simultaneously minimize width and length and which do not.
-The braid representatives for the 13-crossing knots from \cite{Stoimenow} are known to be of minimal braid width, but they are not known to be of minimal length.

-Interestingly, the braid representative that minimizes the number of simple walks is not always a minimal length braid, nor is it always one that minimizes the braid width either.
-For instance, the knot $10_{136}$ is the closure of the braid words

-Here $\be_1 \in B_4$ is a braid representative for $10_{136}$ of minimal width, and $\be_2\in B_5$ is a representative of minimal length.
-We compute that $\be_1$ has 21 simple walks whereas $\be_2$ has 17 simple walks.
-So for the knot $10_{136}$, the number of simple walks is minimized on a braid representative of minimal length, but not one of minimal width.